Communication Studies (CMST)

 Pre-requisites: sophomore standing.

-The purpose of this course is to provide a basic understanding of the relevance of impression management along with exposure to employee behaviors and attitudes valued in the workplace.
-The expectation is that students integrate these two sets of concepts so that they will be a valued employee who projects a professional image.
+Provides a basic understanding of the relevance of impression management along with exposure to employee behaviors and attitudes valued in the workplace.
+The expectation is to integrate these two sets of concepts to be a valued employee who projects a professional image.

 CMST 368.
 CONFLICT MANAGEMENT SKILLS.
 3 Credits.